Health-RI/starter-kit-rems/README.md

 This repository provides a basic local deployment of REMS with GDI branding.
 See [REMS repository](https://github.com/CSCfi/rems) for more documentation regarding deployment and configuration.

+### Requirements
+This starter kit was development on linux, the following tools are required:
+- docker
+- docker-compose
+- python3
+- curl

 ## Preliminary Requirements

 ### Register an OIDC RP client for authentication